ciseldevops/kubernetes-friends-2023/README.md

 - ingress-nginx : The Ingress Friend
 - Kasten : The Backup and DR Friend
-- Prometheus and Grafana : The Observability Friends _- Linkerd : The Service Mesh Friend_
+- Prometheus and Grafana : The Observability Friends
+- _Linkerd : The Service Mesh Friend_
-_- Longhorn  : The Storage Friend _
+- _Longhorn  : The Storage Friend_